 Straightening misaligned teeth with traditional braces is somewhat of an ordeal.
 There are sharp wires poking cheeks, metal bands rubbing on lips, metal everywhere in sight.
-At Hiebert Smith Dental Group in St. Helens, OR, we’re proud to offer Invisalign®, an effective, but far more civilized method for straightening our patients’ teeth.
+Hiebert Smith Dental Group is proud to offer Invisalign in St. Helens, OR.
+Invisalign® is an equally effective, but far more civilized method for straightening our patients’ teeth.

 In stark contrast to traditional braces, Invisalign® is very comfortable.
 The aligners fit snugly over the teeth.
 The movements created are subtle and don’t involve the pain after traditional braces are “tightened.”

 “Dr. Hiebert and his staff have done a great job for me over the years, have improved my teeth greatly.
 Thank you.” -Steven

 What is Invisalign®?

 Invisalign® is a dramatically different approach to straightening teeth.
 Traditional metal braces move the teeth by tightening the connecting wires and adding rubber bands.
 This can create significant discomfort in the days following an adjustment.
 Invisalign moves the teeth just as effectively, but without pain.
 Instead of using metal bands cemented onto the teeth and tied together with wires,